stevencoutts/plex-open-epg/README.md

 ## EPG Series Tagger

-Adds a `series` category to `programme` entries that have no categories and fills empty `xmltv_ns` episode numbers as `0.0.0`.
+Adds a `series` category to `programme` entries that have no categories, infers season/episode from description when possible, and fills empty `xmltv_ns` episode numbers as `0.0.0`.
 This helps Plex DVR identify items as TV series when recording.

 ### Requirements
 - Python 3.8+